Nick Friedman: Affiliations

 In 2015, Friedman joined the Florida chapter of YPO and also partnered with a national non-profit organization named 'Feeding Children Everywhere'.

 Awards and recognition

 In 2008, Friedman was listed by Inc. Magazine as one of the "Top 30 Entrepreneurs Under 30".

-Nick Friedman and his partner were among the 2018 winners of the Ernst & Young Entrepreneur of the Year Florida Award.
+Friedman and his partner were among the 2018 winners of the Ernst & Young Entrepreneur of the Year Florida Award.

 At the age of 22, Friedman and his friend became the youngest franchisors in the U.S.

-Public Speaking

-Friedman has appeared at TCU as a thought leader where he talked to Neely School students, faculty, staff and the DFW community about innovation.
-He was a guest speaker at the Startup Grind where he talked about his journey from being a school kid to being a "trash-man".

-He also appeared on the Suncoast Business Forum as a guest and talked about College Hunk's journey from scratch to what it is at present.
-Friedman is also a speaker at CCW.

 Television

 Friedman has appeared on the following television programs: ABC's Shark Tank, Bravo's Millionaire Matchmaker, The Nate Berkus Show, FOX Business News, The Dylan Ratigan Show, House Hunters, and Undercover Boss.